bewww831/FINLENS/README.md

 Then open `http://127.0.0.1:8000` in your browser.

+> 💡 **First run tip:** The first request may take 30–60 seconds as FinBERT downloads its weights from Hugging Face.
+Subsequent requests will be faster as models are cached in memory.

 ## 🧪 Testing

 Make sure uvicorn is running first, then in a second terminal: